vinioliveiras/Win10Tweaker/README.md

 NOTE: SAVE ALL UNSAVED PROJECTS, BECAUSE AT THE END OF THE TWEAKS PROCESS YOUR PC WILL REBOOT

-1- Run SETUP as Administrator
+1- Run SETUP.bat as Administrator

-2- Run RUN TWEAKS as double click
+2- Run RUN TWEAKS.bat as double click

 3- Agree and wait ms-resource:DisplayName app Update

-4- Run RUN TWEAKS again, as double click
+4- Run RUN TWEAKS.bat again, as double click

 5- Your PC will reboot